 501b, Issues in Nursing.
 1.5 credit hours.
 The exploration of selected personal and professional issues affecting the ability of a nurse to deliver professional nursing care.
 Content includes the history of nursing, as well as ethical, legal, cultural, and other policyrelated aspects of nursing practice.
 Required for all students in the prespecialty year.
-Graduate Entry Prespecialty in Nursing faculty.
+S. Cohen.